richlegrand/OctoPrint-BitBang/README.md

 - **Mobile friendly:** BitBang URL works with phones/tablets.
 - **PIN protection:** Optional PIN required to access the remote URL.

+## Requirements

+Live video uses [PyAV](https://github.com/PyAV-Org/PyAV) (Python bindings for FFmpeg) via [aiortc](https://github.com/aiortc/aiortc).
+Two pieces need to line up at runtime:

+- **FFmpeg 7.x runtime** (`libavformat.so.61` and friends).
+On Raspberry Pi OS Bookworm or newer: `sudo apt install ffmpeg`.
+Older releases ship FFmpeg 5/6 — install via backports or build from source.
+- **64-bit OS recommended.** PyAV ships prebuilt wheels with bundled FFmpeg for 64-bit Linux (`aarch64`) and macOS; 32-bit ARM (`armv7l`) has no wheel and pip must source-build, which is fragile if the system FFmpeg version doesn't match.
+OctoPi 1.1.0+ is 64-bit by default.
+32-bit installs can work but typically need a manual FFmpeg 7 install first.

+If the video stack can't be initialized, the plugin still loads in diagnostic mode -- it appears in OctoPrint with a clear log line in `octoprint.log` (look for `BitBang video stack unavailable`) so you can see exactly what's missing.
+Video and BitBang remote URL access stay disabled until the underlying dependency is resolved.

 ## Installation

+> Before installing, check the [Requirements](#requirements) above — especially FFmpeg 7.x.

 ### Plugin Manager (recommended, once accepted into the OctoPrint plugin registry)